Buuntu/fastapi-react/README.md

 6. **Pytest**
 7. **Prettier**/**ESLint** (Airbnb style guide)
 8. **Docker**
+9. **Nginx** as a reverse proxy to allow backend/frontend on the same port

 It is meant as a lightweight/React alternative to [FastAPI's official fullstack project](https://github.com/tiangolo/full-stack-fastapi-postgresql).